kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-03-traces.md

 1. An end-to-end request is triggered and populates across the distributed application.
 Every involved component is propagating the trace context using the [W3C Trace Context](https://www.w3.org/TR/trace-context/) protocol.
 2. The involved components which have contributed a new span to the trace send the related span data to the trace collector using the `telemetry-otlp-traces` service.
 The communication happens based on the [OTLP](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md) protocol either using GRPC or HTTP.
-1. the trace collector enriches the span data with relevant metadata typical for sources running on kubernetes, like pod identifiers.
+1. The trace collector enriches the span data with relevant metadata, typical for sources running on Kubernetes, like Pod identifiers.
-1. Via a `LogPipeline` resource, the trace collector got configured with a target backend
+1. With the `LogPipeline` resource, the trace collector is configured with a target backend.
-1. The backend can run either in-cluster
+1. The backend can run in-cluster.
-1. or outer-cluster having a proper way of authentication in place.
+1. The backend can also run out-cluster, having a proper way of authentication in place.
-1. The trace data can be consumed via the backend system
+1. The trace data can be consumed using the backend system.

 ### OTel Collector
 The OTel Collector comes with a [concept](https://opentelemetry.io/docs/collector/configuration/) of pipelines consisting of receivers, processors, and exporters with which you can flexibly plug pipelines together.
 Kyma's TracePipeline provides a hardened setup of an OTel Collector and also abstracts the underlying pipeline concept.
 The benefits of having that abstraction in place are: